Talking to Terrorists…Again

 In the same week that the Obama administration took another step towards another Middle Eastern ‘quagmire’, the US government quietly announced that it would begin negotiations with the Taliban.
 Well sort of.
 One senior US official was at pains to emphasize that these negotiations are likely to be ‘long, complex and messy’, and might even fail.

-And yesterday the US/NATO crony Karzai, clearly sensing that he is likely to be marginalized or even dumped by this process, has said that he doesn’t support negotiations and he clearly doesn’t favour the establishment of what appears to be a government-in-exile in Doha – especially since his own government is only in power through rigged elections.
+And yesterday the US/NATO crony Karzai, clearly sensing that he is likely to be marginalized or even cast aside, has said that he doesn’t support negotiations or the establishment of what appears to be a Taliban government-in-exile in Doha.

 So now the negotiations have been cancelled or at least placed on hold.
 But none of that changes the fact that the United States has initiated a process of dialogue with a ‘terrorist’ enemy that was until last week was the antithesis of civilisation, a deadly existential threat to the West etc, etc. After more than a decade of war intended to prevent ‘another 9/11’ the US has not even insisted that the Taliban sever its links with al-Qaeda as a precondition.